seuros/capistrano-sidekiq/README.md

 bundle exec cap sidekiq:install
 ```

-Default name for the service file is `sidekiq-stage.service`.
+Default name for the service file is `sidekiq.service`.
 This can be changed as needed, for example:

 ```ruby
 set :service_unit_name, "sidekiq-#{fetch(:application)}-#{fetch(:stage)}.service"